Operation Weiss: Partisan Offensive

 After receiving reinforcements, the 3rd Division made another attempt and the second attack ultimately succeeded.
 The Italian garrison was destroyed, with 120 killed and 220 captured.
 Partisans also captured four 100 mm howitzers, two 47 mm anti-tank guns, nine 81 mm mortars and 12 heavy and 25 light machine-guns.
 All of the tanks were captured or destroyed: nine of them were captured in the Prozor area, and two were captured later in Ostrožac, and all eleven were used for the formation of the Tank Company of the Supreme Command.
 The Italian reinforcements sent earlier that day were also destroyed: the 1st Battalion of the 260th Regiment near Drežnica, and a company of 1st Battalion of the 259th Regiment, sent from Konjic, was destroyed near Prozor.

 According to the popular myth, on the eve of the attack, a conference in the 3rd Division HQ was interrupted by the arrival of a courier with a note from Tito (who was in nearby Šćit).
 The note simply read: "Prozor must fall tonight" (Prozor noćas mora pasti).
 Historical records and participants' memories are divided on the subject, but the phrase became popular, and entered into everyday speech and pop culture.

 The offensive continued with the 10th Herzegovina Brigade of the 3rd Partisan Division attacking and routing a company from the 1st Battalion of the 259th Regiment in Rama on 20 February, inflicting losses of 183 killed and 7 captured Italian soldiers.
 On 22 February, the 5th Proletarian Brigade of the same division captured Ostrožac on Neretva.

 Partisans of the Main Operational Group on the tank captured from the Italians in late February 1943.

-In the meantime, the 4th Proletarian Brigade from the Right Column captured a further 270 Italians, 140 of which were in the town of Jablanica, which was taken on 22 February.
-Among the captured were Lieutenant Colonel Pelleroni, commander of the Jablanica garrison, and Colonel Malantonio, Commander of the 259th Regiment.
+In the meantime, the 4th Proletarian Brigade from the Right Column captured a further 270 Italians, 140 of whom were in the town of Jablanica, which was taken on 22 February.
+Among the captured were Lieutenant Colonel Pelleroni, commander of the Jablanica garrison, and Colonel Malantonio, commander of the 259th Regiment.
 Colonel Malantonio was shot after the Partisans had determined that he was a prominent member of the Fascist Party, and that he had taken part in the Spanish Civil War as an officer in the Italian Corpo Truppe Volontarie.
 With the fall of Jablanica, Partisans were in control of the entire Neretva valley between Mostar and Ivan Sedlo; only the strategically important town of Konjic was still in Italian hands.